| | | | | |

 Podium DD (25 Nm)

 The new Podium DD is Fanatec’s flagship wheelbase and a genuine step forward for the brand.
 25Nm continuous, 33Nm on boost.
 Widest dynamic range in Fanatec’s lineup by a mile.
 Pricing is the surprise – $1,199 is only $300 more than the DD+ despite the huge torque difference.
 The trade-off is PlayStation support: there isn’t any.
-That’s actually what makes it cheaper than you’d expect – PlayStation licensing is expensive and Fanatec have left it out, passing the saving on.
+That’s what makes it cheaper than you’d expect – PlayStation licensing is expensive and Fanatec have left it out, passing the saving on.

 • 25 Nm continuous torque, 33 Nm boost